-This is just a summary to help people who want to build a DIY kneeling chair – the project is extremely popular judging by the number of hits I have had for the various parts I published.
+This is just a summary to help people who want to build an ergonomic DIY kneeling chair – the project is extremely popular judging by the number of hits I have had for the various parts I published.
 I have listed these below (each link will open the article in question, and you need to follow all of them in sequence to understand what is happening):

 - Welding Isn’t Easy!
 (Introduction)

 - Project #1 (Update)

 - Project #3 (Update)

 Also, someone asked me what size bolts I used.
 I didn’t include that information in my drawings – I think I assumed that the diameter of the holes was enough, but I should have explained more clearly.
 In fact, the bolt size doesn’t matter as long as you don’t make your holes so large that the structure is weakened, or use such small bolts that these themselves become the weak point.
 Mine were two sizes – the ones used to link the struts were about 5/16″ (or 8mm); the ones elsewhere were about 3/16″ (or 4.5mm).

 I’ve also been asked if the drawings could be used to make the chair out of wood using 2x2s and 2x3s.
 The short answer is no – because the strain on the part where the struts join the feet would be so great that the assembly would split (and even wooden ones you buy suffer from this problem, which is why I went for metal if you remember the introductory installment).
 Also, if you used wooden struts the same size as the steel box section I used here, they would just snap.
 If you want to build one out of wood you’d need to design it using proper mortices or dovetail joints to get maximum strength.
 From my own experience with the kits, using cheap wood would also lead to problems – if I ever make a wooden one it will be using a high quality hardwood.

 I need to clarify that the kneeling chair I built used three parts left over from ones I had already purchased in kit form, but which had disintegrated with regular use.